-Peasant Bread - Phase 1 and Phase 3
+Peasant Bread - Regular and Sourdough - Phase 1 and Phase 3

 Crusty bread.
 Perfect for dipping in stew, or eating with a big bowl of hearty vegetable soup.